Emaratilicious/PHPLeague-for-WP/readme.txt

 * NEW: Possibility to delete a club and all data associated
 * NEW: Possibility to delete a league and all data associated
 * NEW: Possibility to get the ranking table as widget
-* NEW: Plugin translated in German (thanks to Michael Fürst)
+* NEW: Plugin translated in German (thanks to Michael FÃ¼rst)
 * NEW: Possibility to show the 5 latest results in the table
 * NEW: Possibility to show a mini ranking table as widget
 * CHG: When we remove a team from a league, all data associated are now deleted